-Thinking about how Sparse Auto-encoders (SAEs) aim to learn a sparse over-complete basis (where you are trying to triangulate a larger number of sources than you have signals) got me thinking about Independent Component Analysis again.
+Thinking about how Sparse Auto-encoders (SAEs) aim to learn a sparse over-complete basis (where you are trying to triangulate a larger number of sources than you have signals; e.g. you only have 8 microphones in the room, but there are 20 speakers) got me thinking about Independent Component Analysis again.
 In particular, I wanted to see if I could articulate a mapping between ICA and SAEs.
 This would provide a more mathematical framework for thinking about SAEs.
 I do so in this post by walking through this paper: Lewicki and Sejnowski

 Lewicki and Sejnowski